- Find a Trail

 What devices are compatible with the TrailLink iPhone app?

-The TrailLink app is designed primarily for the iPhone, but can also be installed on an iPad or iPod touch if the device has the iOS7 operating system installed.
+The TrailLink app is designed primarily for the iPhone, but can also be installed on an iPad or iPod touch if the device has the latest iOS operating system installed.

 However, note that because the iPod touch does not have a GPS chip, there will be some navigation limitations in the app (for example, the map with a location marker won’t function out on a trail).
 Much of the TrailLink app functionality will work in an iPod touch, though, and you'll be able to download TrailLink’s offline trail maps and view our trail map downloads using Apple Maps.

-I purchased a map in the TrailLink app, but can't find it.
+I downloaded an offline map in the TrailLink app, but can't find it.
 Where is it?

-Go to the slider menu screen in the TrailLink app and select My Trails.
-The trail that you purchased should be listed in the "Unlocked" column.
+Go to the menu screen in the TrailLink app and select My Trails.
+Once your offline map is downloaded, it will be listed under the "Downloaded" section on the My Trails screen.
+The trail map that you purchased in a previous version of the app should be listed in the "Unlocked" .
 Select it.
-You should now see a green "View Map" button on the trail detail screen as well as a blue "Download for Offline Use" button.
-Click the Download button.
-Once the map is downloaded, it will be listed under the "Downloaded" tab on the My Trails screen.
+You should now see a green "View Map" button on the trail detail screen, select it and click of the Offline map layer in the map legend,

 I downloaded a trail map in the TrailLink app, but now I see that the trail has been extended and so its map has changed on TrailLink.
-Do I have to purchase a new map for the trail?
+Do I have to download a new offline map for the trail?

 No, once you have purchased a trail map with map credits (or redeemed your first free map) in the TrailLink app, you own that trail map forever.
 It will always appear in the Unlocked column of the TrailLink app.
 To download the updated trail map for offline use: